linpengcheng/PurefunctionPipelineDataflow/README.md

 ##### Explainable AI System

 2021-04-30, It is described succinctly and completely that the method of AI application warehouse/workshop model written many years ago:
+"Explainable AI System use the law model and the Warehouse/Workshop Model"

 - Because
   - In modern legal society, statute law occupies an absolute dominant position.